Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Method

-\paragraph{Point Cloud Input} As it is hard to preserve the topology during connection establishment for point clouds, we compute an approximation of the MAT connection following \cite{amenta2001power}.
-We compute the Power diagram $\textbf{PD}$ on the set of $\{B'(p_i,r_i'), p_i \in P^+\} \cup \{B(s_j, \delta_r), s_j \in S\} $ where $P^+$ and $S$ are sets of selected points and surface points, respectively.
-Then, the connectivity among skeletal points is obtained by extracting edges among the selected inner points on the dual of $\textbf{PD}$, regular triangulation $\textbf{RT}$ (in other words, weighted alpha complexes).
-Note that $r'$ can be adjusted accordingly during the computation of $\textbf{RT}$ to achieve flexible control over the connection~\cite{dou2022coverage, amenta2001power}.
+Topology preservation during connection establishment for point clouds is challenging.
+The aforementioned edge collapse techniques~\cite{li2015q, pan2019q} are not applicable as they require a watertight surface.
+Thus, we approximate the MAT connection using the Power Diagram following~\cite{amenta2001power}.
+We compute the Power diagram $\textbf{PD}$ on the set of $\{B'(p_i,r_i'), p_i \in P^+\} \cup \{B(s_j, \delta_r), s_j \in S\} $ where $P^+$, $S$ and \ZY{$r_i' = r_i + \delta_r$~(Eq.~\ref{eq:catplus_dilation}) are sets of selected points, surface points and dilated radius, respectively}.
+Then, the connectivity among skeletal points is obtained by extracting edges among the selected inner points on the dual of $\textbf{PD}$, regular triangulation $\textbf{RT}$ (in other words, weighted alpha complexes). \ZY{In the inset figure, the \( P^+ \) points are depicted in red, while the surface samples are shown in black.
+The medial balls with original radius \( r \) and dilated radius \( r' \) are illustrated in red and yellow, respectively.
+Connectivity is established by the connections among selected points of the regular triangulation \(\mathbf{RT}\), which are also colored as black solid lines.
+Additionally, the power plane between the two sites is visualized in blue.} This approach can also be applied to mesh inputs, as the computation of the Power Diagram does not depend on the underlying surface being watertight.
 An overview of our pipeline is shown in Fig.~\ref{fig:pipeline}.